 In the meantime, her genius older brother was accepted to do graduate work in physics at Princeton.
 Two intensely troubled years later, he was diagnosed with schizophrenia.
 Despite ongoing conflicts with his professors, and his own disillusion, he finished his degree, but hardly worked a day after that.
 Her younger brother, the baby of the family, was an astonishing artist, but as a teenager, he became mired in drugs.
 Thirty years later, thin and handsome with regal silver dreadlocks that fall to his waist, he is still in the thrall of them.

 Eventually her mother had to be moved to a nursing home.
-Now, Claire was alone in the house of her childhood.
-But not really alone.
+Now, Claire was back in the house of her childhood, but she wasn't alone.
 Her two brothers lived with her.
 They depended on her.
-At work, scores more relied on her leadership.
-She escorted foreign dignitaries and made sure her nation's interests were put forward.
+At work, hundreds more relied on her leadership.
+She met with foreign dignitaries and made sure her nation's interests were put forward.
 She was elegant.
 She was tough-minded.
 She was a star.

 My mom says that Claire lives is fear of getting Alzheimer's herself.
-God forgive my presumption, but I wonder sometimes, would the forgetting be a mercy?
+God forgive my presumption, but I wonder, would the forgetting be a mercy?